thebracket/ArdanRustDebugOptimize/Day2.md

 * In this hour, we will talk about two of the most common sources of errors in what looks like valid code:
     * Type Conversion
     * Units of Measurement
+* Because they look like valid code, failure can easily trip you up.

 ### 2.2.2 Type Conversion